greggman/HappyFunTimes/docs/network.md

 automatcally come up with a page that says "Start".
 If it's an Android device open the browser and go to `hft.com` or any `http://` url.

-If you're planning on running one game on your installation you might want to use these one or more of these [options](commands.md#hft-start) to start
+If you're planning on running only one game on your installation you might want to use these one or more of these [options](commands.md#hft-start) to start

     hft start --dns --no-ask-name --no-menu --kiosk

+or

+    hft start --dns --no-ask-name --no-menu --kiosk --optimize-controller

 [See the start command for details](commands.md#hft-start).